KwobiaMtech/pdsnd_github/README.md

 Project created on 2nd January 2020

 ### Project Title
-Data Anylisis of a Bikeshare Data from Three main cities
+Data Analysis of a Bikeshare Data from Three main cities

 ### Description
 This project uses python pandas to analyse a bikeshare data samples from three main cities (chicago,new york city and washington).It includes user interactive inputs and responses.Data is displayed based on users inputs.